anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are.
+Quote: All children are artists.
+The problem is how to remain an artist once he grows up.

-By: Bernice Reagon
+By: Pablo Picasso